Edward Bernays: Modus operandi

 Throughout the job, Bernays concealed the fact that he was working for the American Tobacco Company, and succeeded in keeping his own name out of the affair as well.
 Staff were instructed never to mention his name.
 Third parties were used, and various notable people received payments to promote smoking publicly as if on their own initiative.
-(Decades later, however, Bernays boasted about his role.)
+Decades later, however, Bernays boasted about his role.

 Bernays did not smoke cigarettes himself, and persistently tried to induce his wife Doris to quit.

 United Fruit and Guatemala

-The United Fruit Company (today's Chiquita Brands International) hired Bernays in the early 1940s for the purpose of promoting banana sales within the United States, which he did by linking bananas to good health and to American interests and by placing them strategically in the hands of celebrities, in hotels, and other conspicuous places.
+The United Fruit Company (Chiquita) hired Bernays in the early 1940s for the purpose of promoting banana sales within the United States, which he did by linking bananas to good health and to American interests and by placing them strategically in the hands of celebrities, in hotels, and other conspicuous places.
 Bernays also argued that United Fruit needed to put a positive spin on the banana-growing countries themselves, and for this purpose created a front group called the Middle America Information Bureau, which supplied information to journalists and academics.

 United Fruit shut down the Middle America Information Bureau in 1948 under the new presidency of Thomas Dudley Cabot.
-Bernays resented this change but stayed on with the company, for a reported annual fee of more than $100,000.
-Bernays worked on the national press and successfully drummed up coverage of Guatemala's Communist menace.
+Bernays resented this change but stayed on with the company, for a reported annual fee of more than $100,000 (equivalent to nearly $1.27 million in 2023).

+In 1952, Guatemala' s democratically elected President Jacobo Arbenz seized 40% of United Fruit's Guatemalan land holdings.
+United Fruit engaged Bernays, who worked on the national press and successfully drummed up coverage of Guatemala's 'Communist menace'.

 He recommended a campaign in which universities, lawyers, and the U.S. government would all condemn expropriation as immoral and illegal; the company should use media pressure "to induce the President and State Department to issue a policy pronouncement comparable to the Monroe Doctrine concerning expropriation."
 In the following months, The New York Times, the New York Herald Tribune, Time, Newsweek, and the Atlantic Monthly had all published articles describing the threat of Communism in Guatemala.
 A Bernays memo in July 1951 recommended that this wave of media attention should be translated into action by promoting: